 Aegina island, in the middle of the Saronic Gulf, was affected by many cultures and civilizations.
 The island was well-known as one of the strongest naval powers of antiquity, but it quickly became the opponent of Athens.

 The island of Aegina uncovers traces from several historical periods like strong walls and foundations of the Bronze Age, Mycenaean relics, classical remains, Byzantine churches and ruins of medieval settlements.
 For a long time, the island was the capital of the new Greek state.
-The Saronic islands were occupied by the Romans while during the Byzantine period, the islands suffered many pirates invasions.
+The Saronic islands were occupied by the Romans while during the Byzantine period, those Greek islands suffered many pirates invasions.

 It has been proved that Poros island was the center of an old naval amphictyony that was formed there during the 7th century BC.
 It is also the place where they worshiped God Poseidon.
 The islands of Spetses island and Hydra island are mostly known for their maritime tradition in the modern era, their prime and wealth at the end of the 18th century and the early 19th century.
 That time their ships played an important role in trade in the Mediterranean Sea and then participated in the Greek Revolution in 1821.
 The Saronic islands were part of the modern Greek State.